 A MILLENARY JOURNEY THROUGH HISTORY

-The Basilica was founded in the sixth century after Christ, between 525 and 533, at the behest of the bishop Pomponius.
-The foundation of the church is linked to an ancient popular legend according to which the Devil, under the guise of a pig, infested the area between Piazza Miraglia and the ancient center, and scared with its grunts the passers-by during the night hours.
+The foundation of the church is linked to an ancient popular legend according to which the Devil, under the guise of a pig, infested the area between Piazza Miraglia and the ancient center, and grunting scared passers-by during the night hours.
 Pietrasanta was considered the center of this demonic activity.

-Pomponius had the basilica built as a result of a dream during which The Virgin Mary ordered him to build a church in the place where he would find a heavenly cloth.
-Under the cloth, the Pietra Santa, holy stone: a rock engraved with a cross, which would have been venerated by the worshippers over the years as a source of indulgence.
+To expel the evil from the site, Pomponius built the basilica, following a dream during which the Virgin ordered him to erect a church in the place where he would find a heavenly cloth.
+Under the cloth, the holy stone (pietra santa): a rock engraved with a cross, which would have been venerated by the worshippers over the years as a source of indulgence.